-The default Frame Type is TYPE\II.
-If this does not match your IP network, change the Frame Type by clicking on the drop down box.
-The Frame Type choices are TYPE\II and SNAP.
+The default Frame Type is TYPE_II.
+If this does not match your IP network, select the Frame Type from the Frame Type list.
+The Frame Type choices are TYPE_II and SNAP.

-4 In the Port Address group, enter the IP Address and IP Mask.
-In the Gateway Address group, enter the gateway IP address for the slave unit.
+4. In the Port Address group, enter the IP Address and IP Mask.
+In the Gateway Address group, enter the gateway IP address for the client unit.